olebole/irafdoc/doc/lists.rgcursor.rst

   The X and Y coordinates of the cursor position and other information comprising the cursor value are printed on the standard output when the cursor is read.
-The cursor position may optionally be marked whenever the cursor is read, by setting the <tt>":.markcur"</tt> option when in cursor mode.
+The cursor position may optionally be marked whenever the cursor is read, by setting the <span style="font-family: monospace;">":.markcur"</span> option when in cursor mode.
   This is useful when preparing long lists to keep track of the objects or features that have already been marked.
   </p>
   <p>
-  For additional information on <i>cursor mode</i> and the format of a cursor value string, type <tt>"help cursor"</tt>.
+  For additional information on <i>cursor mode</i> and the format of a cursor value string, type <span style="font-family: monospace;">"help cursor"</span>.
 For information on the key and string values required by the applications program for which the cursor list is intended, consult the documentation for that program.
   </p>